validaoxyz/hyperliquid-exporter/UPGRADING.md

 ## Unreleased

-The exporter no longer downloads or executes node binaries.
-Both the upstream update check and the local version probe have been removed.
+Binary version and update probes are now disabled by default.
+Without `--binary-metrics`, the exporter does not execute local node binaries, download upstream binaries, or export `hl_software_version` and `hl_software_up_to_date`.

-Before upgrading, remove `--node-binary`, `--skip-version-check`, and `--skip-update-check` from service commands.
-These flags are no longer accepted and will prevent startup.
-Remove the unused `BINARY_HOME` and `NODE_BINARY` environment settings and node-binary container mounts.
+If you need these metrics, add `--binary-metrics` to the service command.
+This enables local `hl-node --version` and local/downloaded `hl-visor --version` execution.
+Existing `--node-binary`, `BINARY_HOME`, and `NODE_BINARY` settings still select the binaries. `--skip-version-check` and `--skip-update-check` still suppress their respective probes after opting in.

-Remove dashboard and alert queries for `hl_software_version` and `hl_software_up_to_date`.
-Their metrics and the associated `version`/`update` source and `version`/`update_checker` monitor series are gone.
-File-based visor and hardfork metrics, process monitoring, and the exporter's own `version` command and `hl_exporter_build_info` remain available.
+Review dashboards and alerts that expect either software metric before upgrading.
+The default Compose configuration no longer mounts binaries; the [Docker example](README.md#docker) shows an explicit opt-in directory bind for both `hl-node` and `hl-visor`.
+File-based visor and hardfork metrics, process monitoring, and the exporter's own `version` command and `hl_exporter_build_info` remain available without opting in.

 ## Upgrading to v4.0.7